You guys, we started a podcast – Wine Chats!

 Then it was time to create our promotional material because we are serious business women and that’s the kinda shit serious business women do.

 We employed amateur photographer, the Husband, and budding videographer from B.V.
-Productions (also my 16 year old neighbour, Ben) and they created the kick ass photos we’ve been posting and this kick ass video that made us look like we’re in love…
+Productions (also my 16 year old neighbour, Ben).
+They created the kick ass photos we’ve been posting and this kick ass video that made us look like we’re in love…

 Of course we had to get gorgeous because if you’re going to have photos taken that will be on the internet forever and ever, you need to look damn good, right?